 Safe Cooking Tips

-When you grill a whole chicken, you’ll get better results if you butterfly the chicken.
+When make grilled chicken in an oven, you'll get better results if you butterfly the chicken.
 First cut down both sides of the backbone and remove the bone.
-Then open the chicken to expose the inside cavity and use a knife to cut out the breast bone.
+Then open the chicken to expose the inside cavity and use a knife to cut out the breast bone, which is the best way to cook chicken breast in the oven.
 Then you can lay the chicken flat on the pan.